Get a property report and suburb profile for any property in Zetland

 Zetland property market performance

-Zetland's property market has shown stability over the past 12 months, with no change in median unit values, maintaining a median price of $1.008 million.
-The suburb has seen a notable number of unit sales, with 67 units sold in the past year, indicating steady demand despite the unchanged prices.
+Zetland's property market has shown stability in the unit sector over the past 12 months, with no change in median unit values, maintaining a median price of $973,500.
+The house market data is limited, with only four houses sold and no median house price available, indicating a scarce supply or demand for houses in the area.

 HousesUnits